melloyawn/entrypoint/entrypoint/README.md

 ## A note from the developer
 `entrypoint` was as much about deploying my first crate as anything else.

 Turns out, it's really not ***that*** useful.
 I kind of think it's better just to explicitly set this stuff up in your application.
-The juice isn't work the squeeze.
+The juice isn't worth the squeeze.

 It's unlikely further development will occur.